 How to Move to Hawaii

-Try Googling it, and you’ll see that prices range from less than a few hundred dollars to send a few boxes of clothes and electronics through the US Postal Service, to well over $15,000 for a full-service move.
+You’ll find that the cost of moving to Hawaii ranges from less than a few hundred dollars to send a few boxes of clothes and electronics through the U.S. Postal Service to well over $15,000 for a full-service move.

-Luckily for most families, the cost is usually somewhere in the middle, and you’ll be able to customize a moving solution that works best for you.
+Luckily, for most families, the cost of moving to Hawaii is usually somewhere in the middle, and you’ll be able to customize a moving solution that works best for you.
+To help narrow down that solution, start with our moving costs calculator to get quick online quotes from multiple full-service and DIY companies.

 Full-service moving companies that handle overseas moves are often called freight forwarders.